Baxi Boilers: Compare Efficiency, Warranty & Price

 - Easy to use with digital display and simple controls

 When making a decision about a new combi boiler, don’t just go for the cheapest option.
-You need to make sure that the product you choose will work effectively to meet your specific needs so you should consider things like how much hot water you use, how well insulated your home is, and how much maintenance your system might need during its working lifetime.
+You need to make sure that the product you choose will work effectively to meet your specific needs.
+You should consider things like how much hot water you use, how well insulated your home is and how much maintenance your system might need during its lifetime.

 Most of us will be familiar with a regular hot water and heating system, perhaps from parents or even grandparents’ houses, as a lot of older properties will have relied on them (and many still do!).

-You can recognise a regular boiler because it’s always connected to a separate cold water tank as well as a hot water cylinder.
+You can recognise a regular boiler because it’s always connected to a separate cold water cistern as well as a hot water storage cylinder.

 The latter is usually in an airing cupboard and makes a nice warm space for linen and towels.

-They still have the three crucial elements i.e. a feeder tank and a hot water cylinder as well as the actual boiler, but they also now benefit from modern design and engineering too.
+They still have the three crucial elements (i.e. a cold water feed cistern, a hot water cylinder and the actual boiler), but they also now benefit from modern design and engineering too.

-Baxi’s regular range offers a choice of options.
+Baxi’s regular range offers a number of options.

 - A newer like-for-like replacement gives greater energy efficiency than older models

 - A popular choice in older properties where the pipework is already in place